valeriojer/Notes/BashNotes.md

   egrep = looks for pathern
   G = moves to the end
   g = moves to the start
+## Conditionals
+  -e          file exists ?
+  -f          file exists, and is regular file ?
+  -d          file exists, and is a directory ?
+  -s          file exists, and is NOT empty ?
+  -x          file exists, and IS executable ?
+  -w          file exists, and is writable by me ?
+  -gt >       is greater than
+  -lt <       is less than
+  -ge         is greater than or equal to
+  -le         is less than or equal to
+  -eq ==      is equal to
+  -ne !=      is NOT equal to

 ## resoruces
 explainshell.com